Avital-Pikovsky/OS-final-work/final-work/q3/README.md

-We will see two lines in the same terminal that say we changed the policy and the priority, And the new policy and priority of that pid.
+We will see two lines in the same terminal that say we changed the policy and the priority,

+and the new policy and priority of that pid.